+Asselowis Voor (student

-Academic Year (student
+Academic Year (student 2022 22

-cohort covered by 2021-22
+cohort covered by 2022-23

-specification)
+specification) 10.10-

 Module Code 2437

 Module Title Epidemiology of Infectious Diseases

-Module Organiser(s) Professor Francesco Checchi, Dr Adam Kucharski, Dr Palwasha
+Module Organiser(s) Professor Francesco Checchi, Dr Adam Kucharski, Dr

-Khan, Dr Elizabeth Brickley
+Palwasha Khan, Dr Christinah Mukandavire

 Faculty Epidemiology & Population Health

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

 HECoS Code 101335

 Term of Delivery Term 2

-Mode of Delivery For 2021-22 this module is currently planned as a mixture of
+Mode of Delivery For 2022-23 this module is currently planned as a mixture of

-online and face to face teaching.

-onime and face to face teaching.
+self-directed (minority) and face to face (majority) teaching.

-Teaching will comprise a combination of live and interactive

-activities (synchronous learning) as well as recorded or self-

-directed study (asynchronous learning).
-Teaching activities will

-include lectures, practicals, Q&A sessions to discuss content, and

-Mada of Study a three-day group outbreak investigation exercise.
-Full-time
+About half of lectures will be pre-recorded with others taking

+place live and recorded; all will be available to view online.

+Other sessions, including practical sessions, will mostly be

+held in person, with a minority offered as self-directed

+learning.
+Office hours or smaller-group recap sessions will be

+offered to review challenging material.

-Mode of Study
+Mode of Study Full-time

 Language of Study English

 Pre-Requisites To benefit from the module students will need to have an

-understanding of basic epidemiological and statistical methods
+understanding of basic epidemiological and statistical

-as covered in Term 1.
-Familiarity with the Open Data Kit (ODK)
+methods as covered in Term 1.
+Familiarity with the Open

-software package is non-essential but encouraged: students
+Data Kit (ODK) software package is non-essential but

-enrolled for the module and who are not familiar with this
+encouraged: students enrolled for the module and who are

-package are likewise encouraged to sign up for an online ODK
+not familiar with this package are likewise encouraged to sign

-training offered during the reading week immediately before the
+up for an online ODK training offered during the reading

-module starts.
+week immediately before the module starts.

 Accreditation by None

-Professional Statutory and
+Professional Statutory TNOTIC

-Regulatory Body
+and Regulatory Body

-Module Cap (indicative 200 (numbers may be capped due to limitations in facilities or
+Module Cap (indicative 200 (numbers may be cannot due to limitations in facilities or

+- 200 (numbers may be capped due to limitations in facilities or

 number of students) staffing)

-Target Audience This module is intended for students interested in the

-- fundamental epidemiology (host-pathogen interactions;

-transmission dynamics; surveillance; epidemiological

-,

-Module Description mechanisms of control interventions) of infectious diseases in either low- and middle-income and/or high-income settings.
+Module Description This module is intended for students interested in the fundamental epidemiology (host-pathogen interactions; transmission dynamics; surveillance; epidemiological mechanisms of control interventions) of infectious diseases in either low- and middle-income and/or high-income settings.
 The module does not focus on the clinical and diagnostic aspects of particular diseases, and is likewise not appropriate for students mostly interested in the public policy aspects of infectious diseases or the practical design and implementation of control programmes.
 This module will provide foundational knowledge on the epidemiology of infectious diseases: basic concepts and methods for describing and quantifying transmission of infections at different scales; epidemiological aspects of vaccination; surveillance and outbreak investigation; specific epidemiological features of representative infectious diseases; and key challenges such as antimicrobial resistance and eradication.

-Duration 5 weeks at 2.5 days per week

-Timetabling slot Slot D2

-Last Revised (e.g. year August 2021
+Duration 5 weeks at 2.5 days per week (Wed 14h00 to Fri 17h00) Timetabling slot Slot D2 Last Revised (e.g. year August 2022 changes approved)

-changes approved)